Davifahrez/japaneseonlyhomepage/README.md

 ## Disclaimer

 This script is for personal use and entertainment purposes only.
 Use at your own risk.
 I am not responsible for any changes to your YouTube recommendations or any other consequences.

+## Alternatives

+If you really want to change your recommendations use this https://chromewebstore.google.com/detail/yulaf-youtube-language-fi/ejfoldoabjeidjdddhomeaojicaemdpm don't use mine